-Recruitment of Research Assistants to generate data
+Recruitment of Research Assistants to collect data for the Uganda Bribery (UBI) Index 2019

 The survey will seek to establish 5 key indicators with regards to bribery; Likelihood of encountering bribery from an institution, Prevalence of bribery in an institution, Average size of bribe paid in an institution, Share of bribery of an institution and Impact of bribery of an institution.